TopChiller Process Water Chiller Manufacturer and Supplier China

 - Key headers are made of carbon steel.

-- Pumping a number of fluids at a regulated flow rate is possible with this device.
+- Pumping several fluids at a regulated flow rate is possible with this device.

 - Cooling medium: chilled water or glycol